 - How accessible is the environment?

-At New Ford Academy, we understand that our SEN pupils will access the curriculum through differentiation of success criteria, learning outcomes and other reasonable adjustments.
+At New Ford Academy, we understand that our SEND pupils will access the curriculum through differentiation of success criteria, learning outcomes and other reasonable adjustments.

 Classrooms are equipped with a variety of learning resources to match the age and ability of pupils.

 The majority of pupils’ learning takes place in the classroom.
 However, at times, it may be necessary to deliver small programmes in a more purposeful area, which we are fortunate to have equipped for this purpose.